surajmitsel/surajmitsel/Kubernetes/kube_interviewQA.md

 - `Ingress Controllers:`
 Ingress controllers provide external access to Services in the cluster by exposing HTTP and HTTPS routes to external clients.
 Ingress controllers can route traffic to specific Services based on hostnames, paths, or other criteria.

 Overall, Kubernetes provides various networking features and abstractions that enable containers running in different pods to communicate with each other reliably and efficiently.
 By leveraging Services, DNS resolution, and other networking primitives, Kubernetes facilitates seamless communication between pods, regardless of their deployment topology or underlying infrastructure.

+An Ingress Controller is a specialized load balancer that manages external access to services within a Kubernetes cluster.
+It processes the rules defined in Ingress resources and routes incoming HTTP and HTTPS traffic to the appropriate backend services.

 #### how one container can communicate with other container running in same pod